AndyGE44/Andy_Waypoint/README.md

 Those operations are performed in parallel using goroutines to reduce the time taken for checkpoint creation.

-> TODO: Add support for multi-process trees in future versions.

 ### Restoration
 - **OverlayFS Restore**: Replaces the current upper and work layers with checkpoint snapshots, and re-mounts the OverlayFS
 - **CRIU Restore**: Recreates process memory and execution state from checkpoint images